 How do you notify the board office of an address change and/or name change?

 Address changes may be made in writing.
+You may use the Name and Address Change Form to submit your request.
 The request should include name, license number, and/or social security number, old and new address.
 The address change may be faxed to (804) 527-4413, e-mailed to LTC@dhp.virginia.gov, or mailed to the board office.
 Address changes can also be made on line by going to "Online Licensing".